Skip to content

 Warden Supreme, by definition, cannot take these decisions from you!

 The full details on the configuration can be found in the API documentation and a comprehensive example can be expanded below.
+Be sure to read up on Clock drift issues before tweaking properties!

 Comprehensive example of Makoto config options

 The below config illustrates configuring two different Android apps: a regular one for the masses and a second one with much tighter security constraints.
 This makes no sense when Warden Supreme is integrated into a back-end.
 If, however, a dedicated attestation service is deployed that is then used to issue certificates for apps used by different services, this can be legitimate.
 A single iOS-app is configured for test purposes only.
 In this example, the iOS app has not yet launched and is purely simulated.
-To still be able to test the attestation code path for iOS, custom trusted roots are set and all iOS attestation proofs sent to the back-end are created in software, purely for evaluation purposes.
+To still be able to test the attestation code path for iOS, custom trusted roots are set and all iOS attestation statements sent to the back-end are created in software, purely for evaluation purposes.

 Be sure to check the annotations!